acascarla/cv/index.rst

 Disclaimer
 ----------------

-Forgive me everyone for insulting Sphinx and Python using them to tell my life but with my backend background it has been imposible to ignore the possibility of redacting my own CV with this really nice tool.
+Forgive me for using Sphinx for this.